New York Drug Injury Lawyer

 Experienced Help for Injuries from Unsafe Drugs

 Doctors prescribe medications and drugs to their patients to help reduce pain as well as the symptoms of chronic conditions.
-For example, people with diabetes may take a prescription drug to keep their blood sugar at a normal level while someone who had been in a car accident may take a medication until the physical pain subsides.
+For example, people with diabetes may take a prescription drug to keep their blood sugar at a normal level while someone who had been in a car accident may take medication until the physical pain subsides.

 Unfortunately, some drugs can cause such severe side effects that the patient’s condition gets worse instead of better.
 Other times that drugs cause harm is when one drug has a negative interaction with another drug the patient already takes or when a doctor prescribes it for off-label purposes.
 Off-label means that the Food and Drug Administration (FDA) has approved the drug but not to treat the patient’s specific condition.

-You are entitled to seek financial compensation if you or a close family member have sustained injury due to a prescription drug by hiring a dangerous drugs attorney.
+You are entitled to seek financial compensation if you or a close family member have sustained an injury due to a prescription drug by hiring a dangerous drugs attorney.
 You may also have a valid wrongful death claim if a family member passed away due to a dangerous prescription drug.

 We’re here with you, in whatever situation you face, with decades of experience representing people just like you.
 With over 30 years serving New York, we understand and will support you with all of our legal resources.